Hotschmoe/zig-particle-life-emscripten/docs/IMPLEMENTATION_SUMMARY.md

 ## Summary

 **What Was Implemented:**
-- SIMD vectorization of distance calculations (4-wide)
+- SIMD vectorization of distance calculations (4-wide) - always enabled
-- Compile-time SIMD detection and fallback
+- Runtime SIMD detection with automatic fallback to scalar code
 - Build system optimizations (LTO, fast-math, ReleaseFast)
-- Runtime SIMD status reporting
+- Runtime SIMD status reporting in console and UI
 - Comprehensive documentation

 **What Was NOT Implemented:**